Stevens-Mark/StevensMark_P13_02122021/README.md

 A two-part contract that breaks down into several phases:

 ### Phase 1:
-User Authentication - Creating a web application for customers to log in and manage their accounts and profiles ` `
+User Authentication - Creating a web application for customers to log in and manage their accounts and profiles.

 - Create the full responsive web application with React
 - As a starting point, the static HTML and CSS for the homepage, login page and profile page are provided
 - Use Redux to manage the state of the whole application